greg-randall/memento-mori/README.md

 3. Generates thumbnails for all images and videos
 4. Creates a responsive HTML interface with your posts
 5. Organizes everything into a clean, standalone website

+## Python vs PHP Implementation

+Memento Mori offers two implementation options:

+### Python Version Advantages:
+- Faster processing with multi-threading support
+- Visual progress bars for better tracking
+- Better memory management for large archives
+- Easier installation of dependencies on most systems
+- More detailed logging and error handling

+### PHP Version Advantages:
+- No additional packages required if PHP is already installed
+- May be easier to run on shared hosting environments
+- Familiar for users with PHP experience

+Choose the implementation that works best for your environment and technical comfort level.
+Both versions produce identical output.

 ## Why This Exists